apning/iclr-blogposts-2026-vis-llm-latent-geo/_posts/2026-04-27-vis-llm-latent-geometry.md

 - GPT-2: 128 samples, each 1024 tokens long
 - LLaMa: 64 samples, each 2048 tokens long

 We note that we use the maximum input length possible for both models.
 LLaMa is trained with a `<BOS>` (beginning of sentence) token prepended to all inputs.
 As a result, we prepend the `<BOS>` token to the beginning of all PG-19 inputs to LLaMa.
 After collecting the LLaMa latent states, we reduced the dimensionality of the latent states from 4096 to 512 using PCA.
-These dimensionality-reduced latent states were subsequently used in all visualizations except those in the [Repeating Token Experiment](#repeating-token-experiment) section.
+These dimensionality-reduced latent states were subsequently used in all visualizations.
 They were not used in any analyses of latent state norms; those used the original full dimensionality latent states for accurate results.
 All GPT-2 latent states were used in their full dimensionality.

 Existing research demonstrates how different blocks in a Transformer have different roles.
 While earlier blocks focus on converting tokens into concepts as shown by Nanda et al. in 2023 <d-cite key="nanda2023factfinding"></d-cite> and the final blocks heavily denoise and refine the output, intermediate (middle) blocks, which are more robust to swapping and deletion, gradually create and refine intermediate features in a shared representation space as demonstrated by Sun et al. in 2025 and Lad et al. in 2025 <d-cite key="sun2025transformerlayerspainters,lad2025remarkablerobustnessllmsstages"></d-cite>.
 For some of our experiments, we are interested in investigating the behavior of the intermediate block latent states without interference from earlier or later blocks.
 As a result, we define here the specific "intermediate" blocks/layers which we will later refer to in our results and discussions for both our tested models.
 Because there does not exist a clear methodology to define concrete boundaries for the "intermediate" blocks, the definitions we make are somewhat arbitrary.
 Nevertheless, it is important for us to have consistent definitions across our analyses.
 For GPT-2, we define these as the layers in blocks 2-8 (from a range of 0-11), while for LLaMa, they are the layers in blocks 6-27 (from a range of 0-31).